-Luthuli held his first solo exhibition, Inkaba Yami, in 2020 with WHATIFTHEWORLD in Cape Town.
-Upcoming projects in 2021 include solo exhibitions with Unit Gallery in London and BKhz Gallery in Johannesburg.
-His work has been exhibited widely at national Art Fairs such as Investec Cape town Art Fair, FNB Art Joburg, and Latitudes and Turbine Art Fair in Johannesburg, South Africa as well as AAF Lagos, Nigeria.
-His work was also included on the group show, The Medium is the Message, at Unit gallery London in 2020.
+Luthuli held his ambitious first solo exhibition, Inkaba Yami, in 2020 with WHATIFTHEWORLD in Cape Town.
+In 2022 Luthuli presented Umthente Uhlaba Usamila, a solo exhibition of woodblock prints with BKhz Gallery in Johannesburg, Infumbatho, an impressive solo exhibition of carved woodblocks with Unit Gallery in London as well as Imbewu Yokhokho (translated as The Seeds of the Ancestors ) at 1957 Gallery Ghana.
+His work has been exhibited widely at Art Fairs such as Investec Cape town Art Fair, FNB Art Joburg, and Latitudes and Turbine Art Fair in Johannesburg, South Africa as well as AAF Lagos, Nigeria, Untitled Miami and Expo Chicago.

-His work forms part of public collections such the Leiterin der stadtischen Galerie in Bremen, Germany and the National Art Bank at Oliewenhuis Museum in Bloemfontein, South Africa.
-Significant private collections include American collectors Alicia Keys and Swizz Beatz’s Dean Collection, as well as the Judith Greenblatt Collection, New York, and Homestead Collection, Cape Town.
+Significant private collections include American collectors Alicia Keys and Swizz Beatz’s Dean Collection, Gatreaux Collection, Kansas City, USA, the Judith Greenblatt Collection, New York, and the Homestead Collection, Cape Town.

 Selected Group Exhibitions